AusDTO/gov-au-content-guide/_entries/2016-05-04-quotation-marks.md

 **For example**

-> They refer to it as the ‘content focus’ model.
+> They refer to it as the ‘content focus model'.